Possible Spaces: Denmark’s Venice Architecture Biennale 2018 contribution

-Exhibition period
+Exhibition

-May 25 - November 26, 2018
+May 25 - Nov 26, 2018

 The challenges posed by the built environment call for new practices, and the selected projects propose four highly differentiated solutions to sustainable development.
-As a framework for the narrative of experience-exchange and collaboration as prerequisites of genuine innovation, the Danish program presents BLOX – Denmark’s new Freespace for architecture, design and sustainable development.
+As a framework for the narrative of experience-exchange and collaboration as prerequisites of genuine innovation, the Danish program presented BLOX – Denmark’s new Freespace for architecture, design and sustainable development.

-“The four Danish projects showcase some of the specific strengths of the Danish architectural tradition; of interdisciplinary collaboration, and a very keen focus on sustainability.
-I greatly look forward to attending the Biennale Architettura 2018 and to discovering the synergies of the Danish exhibits at the opening of the exhibition in the Pavilion of Denmark,” said Minister for Culture Mette Bock.
+"The four Danish projects showcase some of the specific strengths of the Danish architectural tradition; of interdisciplinary collaboration, and a very keen focus on sustainability.
+I greatly look forward to attending the Biennale Architettura 2018 and to discovering the synergies of the Danish exhibits at the opening of the exhibition in the Pavilion of Denmark,"

 The Danish exhibitors